readthedocs/tutorial-template/docs/source/math/trend.md

 Mind that the coefficients relate to a specific order of the inputs.

-**Caution** The number of coefficients required in the interactive and quadratic trend increases quadratically with the dimension.
+**Note** The number of coefficients required in the interactive and quadratic trend increases quadratically with the dimension.
 For $d = 10$ the quadratic trend involves $66$ coefficients.